Didier Fassin: Career

 In 2016, he received the Gold Medal of the Swedish Society for Anthropology and Geography, which is awarded every three years to an anthropologist.
 That same year, he gave the Tanner Lectures on Human Values at the University of California, Berkeley, on “The Will to Punish”, and the Adorno Lectures at the Goethe University of Frankfurt on “A Critical Anthropology of Life”.
-In 2018, he was the first social scientist to be given the Nomis Distinguished Scientist Award, which will support five years of research on crises.
-As part of this program, he developed in collaboration with Axel Honneth, an international program on crisis and critique.
+In 2018, he delivered the Inaugural Raphael Lemkin Lecture at Rutgers University in honor of the Polish jurist who coined the term genocide, and in 2022, the Page-Barbour Lectures at the University of Virginia.
+He was the first social scientist to be given the Nomis Distinguished Scientist Award, which will support five years of research on crises.
+As part of this program, he developed a five-year research program with Anne-Claire Defossez on borders and exile.
+In 2024, he was awarded the Huxley Memorial Medal of the Royal Anthropological Institute of Great Britain and Ireland, being, after Marcel Mauss, Claude Lévi-Strauss, Louis Dumont, Pierre Bourdieu and Maurice Godelier, the sixth French social scientist to receive this prize.

-Engagement

-In France, Fassin has been involved in the politics of science, as a member of the Scientific Council of the French Institute of Health and Medical Research (Inserm), and of the Scientific Council of the City of Paris.
-In 2006, he became the chair of the Committee for Humanities and Social Science in the French National Agency for Research, the main funding agency for scientific research in France.
-In 2017, he was appointed to the Scientific Council of the Contrôleur général des lieux de privation de liberté, the independent French Ombudsman for Prisons.
+Activism

 In the United States, as a member of the Committee of World Anthropology of the American Anthropological Association from 2010 to 2013, he was committed to the global exchange of knowledge and the reduction of the gap between the North and the South in the development of social science.
 This concern translated in 2015 in a three-year cycle Summer Program in Social Science for Latin American, Middle Eastern and African junior scholars.
 In connection with his work on prison and punishment, Fassin was invited in 2018 to join the New Jersey Criminal Sentencing and Disposition Commission, which has been appointed by the Governor of the State to make recommendations about the penal and corrections system, as Guest Advisor.

 Apart from his academic career, Fassin has been involved in various solidarity non-governmental organizations in France.
 In 1996 he founded the Medico-social Unit Villermé at the Hospital Avicenne to provide health care to uninsured and undocumented patients.
-He was administrator and later Vice-president of MSF, Doctors Without Borders, from 1999 to 2003, and is currently President of Comede, the Health Committee for the Exiles since 2006.
+He was administrator and later vice-president of MSF, Doctors Without Borders, from 1999 to 2003, and is currently President of Comede, the Health Committee for the Exiles since 2006.
 A public intellectual, he frequently intervenes in the media on issues related to his research such as immigration, asylum, discrimination, social justice, law and order policies.
 He regards the social sciences as a form of “presence to the world” and has developed a program on the public life of ethnography.